 Before you even set off, consider how you can make your travel more comfortable.

-Choose travel options that allow for ample legroom and comfortable seating whenever possible.
+- Choose travel options that allow for ample legroom and comfortable seating wherever possible.
 If you’re flying, try to book an aisle seat or an exit row for extra space.

-For road trips, ensure your vehicle is serviced and tyre pressures are optimal to minimise excessive vibrations and your seat is properly adjusted to support your back and legs.
-Plan rest stops along your route.
+- For road trips, ensure your vehicle is serviced and tyre pressures are optimal to minimise vibrations.
+Adjust your seat properly to support your back and legs, and plan regular rest stops along your route.

 Pack Smartly

-Opt for a lightweight suitcase with wheels and a retractable handle to minimize the need for lifting and carrying.
+- Opt for a lightweight suitcase with wheels and a retractable handle to minimise lifting and carrying.

-Distribute the weight evenly if using a backpack, and always use both shoulder straps to avoid uneven pressure on your spine.
+- If using a backpack, distribute the weight evenly and always use both shoulder straps to avoid uneven pressure on your spine.

 Maintain Good Posture

-Whether you’re sitting in a car, train, or airplane, maintaining good posture is crucial.
-Sit with your back straight and supported with shoulders relaxed.
+Whether you’re sitting in a car, train, or plane, good posture makes a significant difference.
+Sit with your back straight and supported, and keep your shoulders relaxed.

-Use a travel pillow (inflatable ones are a great space saving option) or a rolled-up towel to support the lumbar region if necessary.
+- Use a travel pillow (inflatable ones are a great space-saving option) or a rolled-up towel to support your lower back if needed.

 Stay Hydrated

 Dehydration can lead to muscle cramps and fatigue, making it harder to maintain good posture.
-Drink plenty of water throughout your journey to stay hydrated and keep your muscles functioning properly.
+Drink plenty of water throughout your journey to keep your muscles functioning properly.

 Take Regular Breaks